Neha-Chiluka/tf/Chapter1-Introduction_to_MachineLearning_with_Tensorflow/lab2.md

 `print(day_in_year.shape.as_list())
 `
+#### Task 3 - Create a Vector Variable and Print the Rank and Shape of the Vaiable.

-7. Create a Vector Variable
+1. Create a Vector Variable
 - Use tf.Variable to create a vector (1D tensor) representing student scores.
 - Specify tf.float32 as the datatype to ensure it's a float.